What Are Adaptogenic Herbs | Teelixir

 - Acts as an anti-diuretic

-- Demonstrates antihistaminic effects
+- May demonstrate antihistaminic effects

 - Acts as a demulcent

-- Functions as an expectorant
+- Traditionally used as an expectorant

 Frequently Asked Questions about Adaptogens